RebinW/Microsoft-SC-300/03-authentication-and-access/03-self-service-password.reset.md

 - Tenant: KlarStroem
 - Role used: Global Administrator
 - License requirements
-  - Since i'm running a hybrid environment and the users the feature is going to be applied to, a minimum of Enta ID P1 license is required when wanting to make the feature available for synchronized users.
+  - An minimum of Enta ID P1 license is required when wanting to make the feature available for synchronized users.
   - Additionally for this lab another prerequsite is to have password writeback enabled.

 ## Implementation